-Adverse Opinion
+Qualified Opinion

-We have audited the annexed financial statements of Dadabhoy Sack Limited which comprise the statement of financial position as at June 30, 2021, and the statement of profit or loss and other comprehensive income, the statement of changes in equity, the statement of cash flows for the year then ended, and notes to the financial statements, including a summary of significant accounting policies and other explanatory information, and we state that we have obtained all the information and explanations which, to the best of our knowledge and belief, were necessary for the purposes of the audit.
+We have audited the annexed financial statements of Dadabhoy Sack Limited which comprise the statement of financial position as at June 30, 2022, and the statement of profit or loss and other comprehensive income, the statement of changes in equity, the statement of cash flows for the year then ended, and notes to the financial statements, including a summary of significant accounting policies and other explanatory information, and we state that we have obtained all the information and explanations which, to the best of our knowledge and belief, were necessary for the purposes of the audit.

-Owing to the significance of the matter stated in the Basis for Adverse Opinion Section of our report, in our opinion and to the best of our information and according to the explanations given to us, the statement of financial position, the statement of profit or loss and other comprehensive income, the statement of changes in equity and the statement of cash flows together with the notes forming part thereof do not conform with the accounting and reporting standards as applicable in Pakistan and do not give the information required by the Companies Act, 2017 (XIX of 2017), in the manner so required and respectively do not give a true and fair view of the state of the Company's affairs as at June 30, 2021 and of the loss and its comprehensive loss, the changes in equity and its cash flows for the year then ended.
+In our opinion except for the incomplete disclosure of the information referred to in in the Basis for Qualified Opinion section of our report, and to the best of our information and according to the explanations given to us, the statement of financial position, statement of profit or loss and other comprehensive income, the statement of changes in equity and the statement of cash "flows together with the notes forming part thereof conform with the accounting and reporting standards as applicable in Pakistan and give the information required by the Companies Act, 2017 (XIX of 2017), in the manner so required and respectively give a true and fair view of the state of the Company's affairs as at 30 June 2022 and of the loss and other comprehensive loss, the changes in equity and its cash flows for the year then ended

-Basis for Adverse Opinion
+Basis for Qualified Opinion

-a) During the current year, the Company has incurred loss after taxation amounting to Rs.
-10.059 (2020: Rs.
-11.035) Million, rising its accumulated losses to Rs.
-29.531 (2020: Rs.
-27.464) Million.
+During the current year, the Company has incurred loss after taxation amounting to Rs.
+13.923 (2021: Rs.
+10.059) Million, rising its accumulated losses to Rs.
+36.262 (2021: Rs.
+29.531) Million.
 Further, current liabilities of the Company exceeded its current assets by Rs.
-3.016 (2020: Rs.
-2.588) Million.
+4.165 (2021: Rs.
+3.016) Million.
 The operations of the Company are closed since financial year 2008 due to which the Company is facing financial and operational difficulties and is unable to discharge its liabilities in due course of business.
 The Company is reporting nil sales since then and is totally dependent on the financial support of its Directors and Sponsors to fulfill its operational and financial obligations.
 These factors indicate the existence of material uncertainty that may cast doubts regarding the Company's ability to continue as a going concern and accordingly, the Company may not be able to realize its assets and settle its liabilities at stated amounts in the normal course of business.

-The financial statements do not disclose this fact.
-Further, mitigating factors disclosed by the management in note no. 1.2 of the financial statements reflect only tentative steps planned by the management for restarting the operational activities of the Company which have not been materialized till the issuance of these financial statements.
+Further factors disclosed by the management in the note 1.2 to the annexed financial statements reflects initial steps taken by the management for the commencement of new business activity of the Company which have not been materialized till the issuance of the annexed financial statements.